 The .Rprofile

-file is used to customize the R session every time you start it up.
-The R profile script (.Rprofile) can be created in the home directory.
+) can be created in the home directory.
 This script gets executed whenever you start a new R session.
 One can use it to pre-load libraries, set global options, or define custom functions.
-In this article, we will discuss customizing the R sessions.
+In this article, we will discuss how to customize the R sessions.

 Table of Contents

-Customizing R Session
+Customize an R Session

 The R profile script (.Rprofile) file can be used to